Imagine doing the best work of your life. Follow the Work Better Project to learn more.

 Rebecca Ryan, APF

 Rebecca Ryan captains the ship.
 Trained as a futurist and an economist, Rebecca helps clients see what's coming - as a keynote speaker, a Futures Lab facilitator, an author of books, blogs and articles, a client advisor, and the founder of Futurist Camp.
-Check out her blog or contact Lisa Loniello for more information.
+Check out her blog or watch her Q&A on how NGC helps organizations prepare for the future using Strategic Foresight.
+Contact Lisa Loniello for more information.